Microsoft Corporation

 Gaming

-Our gaming platform is designed to provide a variety of entertainment through a unique combination of content, community, and cloud services.
+Microsoft is expanding how billions of people globally access and play video games on PC, console, mobile, and cloud.
 Our game content is developed through a collection of first-party studios creating iconic and differentiated gaming experiences.
-We continue to invest in new gaming studios and content to expand our intellectual property roadmap and leverage new content creators.
-These unique gaming experiences are the cornerstone of Xbox Game Pass, a subscription service and gaming community with access to a curated library of over 400 first- and third-party console and PC titles.
+We continue to invest in gaming studios and content to expand our intellectual property roadmap and leverage new content creators.
+These unique gaming experiences are the cornerstone of Xbox Game Pass, a subscription service and gaming community with access to a curated library of first- and third-party titles.

 The gamer remains at the heart of the Xbox ecosystem.
 We are identifying new opportunities to attract gamers across a variety of different end points through our first- and third-party content and business diversification across subscriptions, ads, and digital stores.
 We’ve seen new devices from third-party manufacturers along with key PC and mobile end points that help us empower gamers to play in a way that is most convenient to them.
 We are focused on growing the platform and expanding to new ecosystems to engage as many gamers as possible.